evisp/umt_data_structures_algorithms/exams/MidtermExam.md

    - **Queue for waitlisted students** (FIFO) to ensure fair order when a spot opens.
    - **Stack for undoing** the last registration action, allowing quick corrections.
 3. **Implement searching and sorting:**
-   - **Binary search** to quickly locate a course by name.
+   - **Binary search** to quickly locate a course.
    - **Quick Sort** to organize courses based on the number of enrolled students.
-4. **Develop a recursive function** to calculate the total number of students enrolled across all courses.
+4. **Recursive function**:  Recursively check all courses and return the one with the most students.

 ---